-Finansinspektionen (FI) has decided that Reinhold Europe AB must pay an administrative fine of SEK 750,000.
+Finansinspektionen (FI) is issuing Maiden Life Försäkrings AB a warning.
+The company must also pay an administrative fine of SEK 5.5 million.

 The support measures have been important for offsetting the economic impact of the crisis and speeding up the recovery.
 However, they can also contribute to greater stability risks in the long run, concludes Finansinspektionen (FI) in this year’s first report on the stability in the financial system, which is being published today.

 New borrowers are continuing to take larger mortgages in relation to their income and the value of their home, according to this year’s Swedish Mortgage Market, which is being presented today by Finansinspektionen (FI).
 FI also announces in the report that the temporary exemption from the amortisation requirement will end on 31 August.

 In a new memorandum, Finansinspektionen describes the general principles for the application of the countercyclical capital buffer.
 FI is also leaving the countercyclical capital buffer unchanged at 0 per cent.

 FI will include a sustainability perspective when reviewing business models and credit risks of banks, according to a report published by FI today.

 Young borrowers and borrowers with low income run a higher risk of experiencing payment problems when they take non-mortgage loans, even if they only borrow small amounts.
 At the same time, the risk that consumers will get trapped in debt decreases if credit providers conduct thorough credit assessments.
 These are the conclusions of a new analysis from Finansinspektionen that is presented in conjunction with this year’s consumer protection report.

 Think carefully before buying a financial product containing crypto-assets.
 The risks are significant and the protections for you as a consumer are weak, FI warns today.